leshiy77/leshiy77/README.md

 ## I want to be FrontEnd Developer

 I completed JavaScript FrontEnd course at RSSchool in 2022, and I hope to get my first job in this direction.
-Now I started to learn TypeScript and React.
+Now I started to learn TypeScript and React or Angular.

 ***